Skip to main content

 7. 7

-Pay the license fee ($121) and activate your license.
-Once your sponsoring broker submits the affiliation, the MREC issues your active Maine Sales Agent license.
+Pay the state license fee and activate.
+Once your broker submits the affiliation, MREC issues your active Maine Sales Agent license.

-Use the AI Tutor for Maine agency rules
+Ask the AI Tutor to model agency scenarios

 Maine exam — the numbers that matter